 True East Enders know that there’s nothing quite like a Sunday afternoon down the pub.
 But what if you want to take your dog too?
 Never fear– we’ve found the top dog-friendly pubs in East London.
 Whether you’re looking for traditional, hipster or gastro, there’s something for every thirsty owner and their dog in this round-up.
-And if you’d like to check out the other pubs that welcome dogs around London check out our article on London’s 50 Most Dog-Friendly Pubs.
+And if you’d like to check out the other pubs that welcome dogs around London have a look at our article on London’s 50 Most Dog-Friendly Pubs.

 1. The Birdcage